hk6an6/code-server/README.md

 # code-server
 A [code-server](https://github.com/coder/code-server) with build tools and vim.
-This needs docker in order to work.
+Needs Docker.
 ## How-to
 ### Installing Docker with docker-compose
 ```